ray-project/ray/doc/source/tune-searchalg.rst

     $ pip install --upgrade git+git://github.com/hyperopt/hyperopt.git

-This algorithm would require using the HyperOpt default search space.
+This algorithm requires using the `HyperOpt search space specification <https://github.com/hyperopt/hyperopt/wiki/FMin>`__.
 You can use HyperOptSearch like follows:

 .. code-block:: python